TheodoreChu/append-editor/README.md

 - Option to render text live while editing
 - Option to turn View mode off to improve editor performance when editing long notes
 - Option to add new line or start new paragraph when appending
-- Option to choose custom fonts
+- Option to choose custom fonts and font sizes
 - Helpful questions to prompt writing
+- On Web and Desktop, switching notes does not reset the Edit and View modes, making it easy to edit multiple notes in one session

 ## Installation